-Our performance over the last three years exceeded six of the nine companies of our peer group as measured by three-year total shareholder return.
-As suggested by the Three-Year Relative Pay for Performance graph below, total realizable compensation for our chief executive officer and the other named executive officers over the same period remains comparatively low, ranking below the median of the peer group.
-While we do not benchmark executive compensation to the peer group, we do compare our performance against those companies, regardless of their size, because we compete against them every day for each insurance policy we write.
+Our performance over the last three years exceeded two of the nine companies of our peer group as measured by three-year total shareholder return.
+As suggested by the Three-Year Relative Pay for Performance graph below, total realizable compensation for our CEO and the other NEOs over the same period remains below the median of the peer group.
+While we do not benchmark executive compensation to the peer group, we do compare our performance against those companies, regardless of their size, because we compete against them for each insurance policy we write.

-Three-Year Relative Pay for Performance (2019-2021)
+Three-Year Relative Pay for Performance (2021-2023)